barumau/pandunia/polski/pandunia-polski.md

 an pace - niepokój
 an romanse - aromantyczny
 an sabi li - dziwny (nieznany)
-an sexe li - aseksualny
+an sekse li - aseksualny
 an sora - otworzyć (otwierać, odkluczyć, odkluczać)
 an sora li - zamknięty na klucz (zakluczony)
 an tapa - odetkać, odtykać